StanfordLegion/legion/tutorial/realm/region_instances/RegionInstances.md

-The `AOS` defines that all fields of an element `i` for `InstanceLogicalLayout1` are stored  before fields of an element `i+1`.
-On the contrary `SOA`defines that fields `x` for all elements of `InstanceLogicalLayout1` are stored consecutively before the fields `y`.
-TODO: hybrid
+The `AOS` defines that all fields of an element `i` for `InstanceLogicalLayout1` will be stored  before the fields of an element `i+1`.
+On the contrary, `SOA`defines that fields `x` of all elements of `InstanceLogicalLayout1` are stored consecutively before the fields `y`.

+TODO: Disucss hybrid.

 ```c++
   class REALM_PUBLIC_API RegionInstance {